Chart Color Schemes

 Health performance in Meadow Heights is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Nationally, the average is 55.7%.
-The most prevalent medical conditions are asthma and diabetes, affecting 7.2% and 6.9% of residents respectively.
-However, 71.6% claim to be completely free from medical ailments, compared to Greater Melbourne's 72.6%.
+The most prevalent medical conditions are asthma (7.2%) and diabetes (6.9%).
+Conversely, 71.6% of residents claim to be completely clear of medical ailments, slightly lower than Greater Melbourne's 72.6%.
 Health outcomes among working-age residents are generally typical.
-Meadow Heights has 13.6% (around 2,049 people) aged 65 and over, lower than Greater Melbourne's 14.9%.
-Senior health outcomes present some challenges, with national rankings broadly in line with the general population.
+The area has 14.4% of residents aged 65 and over (2,173 people), with senior health outcomes presenting some challenges but broadly aligning with national rankings.

 Frequently Asked Questions - Health